-- 1.1 This representation is prepared and submitted by Carter Jonas on behalf of Radley College in respect of the allocation of the site known as North Abingdon-on-Thames [hereafter referred to as North Abingdon] for residential development of around 800 dwellings in the Publication Version of the Vale of White Horse Local Plan Part 1. - 1.2 A site plan showing the current landownership of the allocation is attached as Appendix A. - 1.3 The allocation land to the east of Oxford Road is owned by Radley College. - 1.4 The area to the west of the A4183 Oxford Road is in two separate ownerships; the Cecil Pilkington Charitable Trust owns the western part and the Greening family the eastern part (Appendix A refers).
-Commercial Estates Group (CEG) is currently the promoter of the western parcel of land forming the allocation. - 1.5 CEG has submitted a separate but complementary representation in respect of the allocation; also prepared and submitted by Carter Jonas. - 1.6 There has already been early and positive dialogue between Radley College and CEG and both parties are confident that they will be able to work together to ensure a comprehensive scheme at North Abingdon is delivered.
-Both parties support each other's representation and the wider site allocation. - 1.7 The focus of this representation is on the deliverability of the North Abingdon land and the contribution it can make towards meeting the housing and other needs of the Vale.
-Radley College are committed to working with the District Council, County Council, other stakeholders and CEG to ensure the timely delivery of a high quality scheme on the North Abingdon land.
+- 1.1 This representation is prepared and submitted by Carter Jonas on behalf of Commercial Estates Group [hereafter referred to as CEG] in respect of the allocation of the site known as North Abingdon-on-Thames [hereafter referred to as North Abingdon] for residential development of around 800 dwellings in the Publication Version of the Vale of White Horse Local Plan Part 1. - 1.2 A site plan showing the current landownership of the allocation is attached as Appendix A. - 1.3 CEG is currently the promoter of the western parcel of land forming the allocation; the area to the west of the A4183 Oxford Road.
+This parcel of land is in two separate ownerships; the Cecil Pilkington Charitable Trust owns the western part and the Greening family the eastern part (Appendix A refers). - 1.4 The allocation land to the east of Oxford Road is owned by Radley College.
+The College has submitted a separate but complementary representation in respect of the allocation; also prepared and submitted by Carter Jonas. - 1.5 There has already been early and positive dialogue between CEG and Radley College, and both parties are confident that they will be able to work together to ensure a comprehensive scheme at North Abingdon is delivered.
+Both parties support each other's representation and the wider site allocation. - 1.6 The focus of this representation is on the deliverability of the North Abingdon land and the contribution it can make towards meeting the housing and other needs of the Vale.
+CEG are committed to working with the District Council, County Council, other stakeholders and Radley College to ensure the timely delivery of a high quality scheme on the North Abingdon land.